robguevarra/gh-website/ProjectDocs/Build_Notes/active/course-viewer-optimization_phase-2_performance-enhancement.md

 - Use individual selectors for each piece of state to prevent unnecessary re-renders
 - Maintain stable object references to prevent infinite loops
 - Implement proper cleanup in useEffect hooks to prevent memory leaks
+- Define selector functions outside of hooks to ensure stability
+- Use refs to track initialization state and prevent redundant operations
+- Avoid circular dependencies in store actions that trigger cascading updates
+- Implement local state updates instead of reloading entire data sets

 ### Content Rendering
 - Use dangerouslySetInnerHTML with caution, ensuring content is properly sanitized